alex-tomilov/crypto_alerter_elixir/README.md

 ## Features

 - Real-time price tracking with Phoenix LiveView.
+- Data processing pipelines with Broadway and Apache Kafka.
 - Background job processing with Oban for reliable alert delivery.
 - WebSocket integration for real-time data consumption.
 - Telegram bot for notifications.